phanindra-anchuri/lambda-streams-to-firehose/scripts/README.md

 ./create-event-source-mapping.sh

-This script creates the mapping between the event source (the dynamodb update streams in this case) and this lambda function so that the function gets invoked when there source table has updates.
+This script creates the mapping between the event source (the dynamodb update streams in this case) and this lambda function so that the function gets invoked when there source table has updates, the script also enables the dynamodb update streams on the table in question in case they aren't already enabled.

 # Creating the firehose delivery stream
 ./create-delivery-stream.sh